How China’s synthetic media startup Surreal nabs funding in 3 months – TechCrunch

 Users are charged per video or picture.
 In the future, Surreal aims to not just animate faces but also people’s clothes and motions.
 While Surreal declined to disclose its financial performance, Xu said the company has accumulated around 10 million photo and video orders.

 Much of the demand now is from Chinese e-commerce exporters who use Surreal to create Western models for their marketing material.
 Hiring real foreign models can be costly, and employing Asian models doesn’t prove as effective.
 By using Surreal “models”, some customers have been able to achieve 100% return on investment (ROI), Xu said.
-With the multi-million seed financing in its pocket, Surreal plans to find more use cases like online education so it can collect large volumes of data to improve its algorithm.
+With the multimillion-dollar seed financing in its pocket, Surreal plans to find more use cases like online education so it can collect large volumes of data to improve its algorithm.

 Uncharted territory